Who We Are

 With respect to Dr. Catalanotto’s leadership of Floridians for Dental Access, the opinions he shares are his own and do not necessarily represent the official viewpoints of any organization with which he is affiliated.

-As our Oral Health Projects Coordinator, Elizabeth assists with Floridians for Dental Access with policy development, website management, communications liaison, and collection of all project outcome metrics.
+As our Oral Health Projects Coordinator, Andrea assists with Floridians for Dental Access with policy development, website management, communications liaison, and collection of all project outcome metrics.

-In addition to assisting Floridians for Dental Access, she serves as a National Spokesperson for Samaritan’s Purse Operation Christmas Child and Oral Health Projects Coordinator for Florida Voices for Health.
+In addition to assisting Floridians for Dental Access, she serves as the Communications Coordinator for American Children’s Campaign.